mth/yeti/doc/reference.rst

     New         = "new" !IdChar ClassName SP NewParam;
     NewParam    = ArgList / "[" AnyExpression "]" "[]"*;
     ArgList     = "(" SP (Expression SP ("," Expression SP)*)? ")";

+New operator constructs an instance of Java class specified by ClassName_, and the expressions type is the class type ~\ *ClassName*.

+Similarly to Java language, the constructor that has nearest match to the given argument types is selected.
+Compilation fails, if there is no suitable constructor.
+The exact semantics of class construction come from the underlying JVM used, and can be looked up from the JVM specification.

 ClassOf operator
 -------------------